Travel insurance Canada

 - Avoid keeping any expensive items in your checked-in luggage, it’s better to keep precious things with yourself.
 If you are carrying any expensive items, keep bills or photographs to prove you had it in case something gets lost or stolen.
 Similarly, if you buy something expensive while you’re in Canada, don’t throw away the receipts

-- In case of a theft, report the local police within 24 hours and get a copy of the report for your own record and also to submit along with your insurance claim
+- In case of theft, report the local police within 24 hours and get a copy of the report for your own record and also to submit along with your insurance claim

 - If you or a family member faces a medical emergency, call the insurance company’s helpline to let them know of the situation